GeorgetownMcCourt/Predicting-Recidivism/README.md

 - Project proposal submitted 3/29/17
 - Project github repo initaliized 4/11/17
 - Data and codebook uploaded to repo 4/11/17
+- Upload .csv and .rData versions of datasets for easier use 4/21/17

 ## Credits
 Credit to Viola Hilbert, Shashank Shekhr Rai, and Seth Taylor.